valeratrades/nix/README.md

 # Dev
 Currently config is impure.
 For possibility of reversion, all known places that introduce impurities are marked with `#IMPURE`

+# Other
+### Cli Philosophie
+Target length for general aliases is 2 characters, if they are important enough.
+One-letter cases are mostly reserved for custom scripts, local to the project, eg: commands initialized when I `cs` into a directory with `run.sh` in it.